 With millions of people constantly on the lookout for the pure and unadulterated emotion believed to only exist within the hearts of carefree and innocent children, it can be easy to look for happiness in all the wrong places.

-According to neuroscientist Dr. Richard Davidson, deep within each one of us, whether young or old, is a “happiness muscle”.
-He explained how happiness can be something we can train our minds and bodies to have, just like when we hit the gym and train rigorously to pump our muscles.
+According to neuroscientist Dr. Richard Davidson, deep within all of us, whether young or old, is a “happiness muscle.”
+He explained how happiness is something we can train our minds to have, just like when we hit the gym and train rigorously to pump our muscles.
 This is supported by related studies which prove that the human brain is very much trainable.
-Ideas, habits and practices which are geared toward finding and keeping happiness can help people achieve deep satisfaction and live fuller lives.
+Ideas, habits and practices that are geared toward finding and keeping happiness can help people achieve deep satisfaction and live fuller lives.

 Research methods may vary, but all of them mean one thing: Happiness is not a brand new car, and it isn’t certainly isn’t getting ahead at work.
 There is no need to search far and wide for happiness, because it is a seed that is just waiting to be cultivated within the heart of each individual who seeks it.

 Only you have the power to turn on your happiness button.
 Here are some ways to be happy today:

 Soak up some sunlight: To kick off your day with a great start, take a walk outside in the morning.
 Even on a cloudy day, the outside light is incredibly better than your indoor lights.
 As your eyes receive natural sunlight, they immediately send signals to your brain, which then boosts the production of serotonin, aka “the happy hormone.”
 Serotonin keeps your anxiety levels down, regulates your mood and boosts your sexuality and appetite.
 You only need to literally open your eyes.